15 Sample Letters to Appeal a Parking Ticket

 Parking Enforcement Agency,

-See also 15 Sample Letters of Appeal to College Dean
+See also 15 Sample Letters of Appeal over Rent Increase

 I am writing to appeal citation #741258 received on [date] for parking in a no-stopping zone.
 I was instructed to stay in that exact spot by a traffic control officer, despite my concerns about the parking restriction.